-- Articulating a vision for land use planning in the whole of the City of Ryde; and - Providing a single mechanism that coordinates and focuses Council's planning activities.
+- Articulating a vision for land use planning in the whole of the City of Ryde - Providing a single mechanism that coordinates and focuses Council's planning activities

 Part of the LPS involves the assessment of transport options.
-The assessment involved a focus on the implementation of transport integration and land use principles; and accessibility planning at local level across the City of Ryde.
+The assessment involved a focus on the implementation of transport integration and land use principles; and accessibility planning at a local level across the City of Ryde.
 Accessibility planning seeks to encourage travel by environmentally sustainable modes, such active transport.
-This includes walking and cycling forms of transport that are based on human propulsion.
+This includes walking and cycling - forms of transport that are based on human propulsion.

 Sustainable modes of transport are those that have lower environmental, economic and social impacts than single occupant, private use vehicles.
+PAMP recommendations will help to encourage travel by environmentally sustainable modes, which is an objective of the Local Planning Study.